shijithpk/twitter_list_mgmt/README.md

 pip install twitter_list_mgmt
 ```

 In terms of setting up, you'll have to [create](https://developer.twitter.com/) authentication credentials for yourself.
 (This [article](https://realpython.com/twitter-bot-python-tweepy/) from Realpython has a how-to on it.)
 Four text strings will be generated -- Consumer Key, Consumer Secret, Access Token and Access Token Secret.
-Create a file named 'config_twitter.ini', use the format below and paste in the credentials.
+Create a file named 'config_twitter.ini', use the format below and paste in the credentials without apostrophes.
 You can also download a sample file [here](twitter_list_mgmt/config_twitter.ini).
 Place the config in the same directory and on the same level as your script.

 ```
 [info]